Sneaky721/Python/README.md

 Python 3.x

 How to Play
-1. Run the game: Start the program by running the Python script in your terminal or any python IDE
+1. Run the game: Start the program by running the Python script in your terminal or any Python IDE

 2. Game Modes: Choose between playing against another player (P) or against the computer (C).
-If you choose to play against the computer, you can select a weak or strong AI.
+If you play against the computer, you can select a weak or strong AI.
 Player Input:

 3. The game will prompt the players to input their moves by entering the corresponding number of the grid (0-8).